euc-dev/euc-dev.github.io/TESTING.md

 ```

+* Install the `Dev Containers` VSCode extension
 * Run the VSCode command `Dev Container: Open Folder in Container`
 * From a new terminal window, run ./scripts/03-serve.sh to run
+* From the same terminal window, run the following to initialise the submodules

 ```bash
 git checkout . . .